ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

 |              39 | GND             | SEL on Microphone       |
 |              40 | GPIO21          |                         |

+I made the connections with a set of Molex SL crimpers as before.

+**Install the Jetson Xavier**

+The actual Jetson Xavier dev kit should slot in nicely at the back of the robot.
+Plug in the power connection, the 40-pin header connections, the wifi antennas, the camera USB, and the USB connection to the ODrive.

 **Seal up the case and install bumpers**

 Once everything is ready and tested, you can use 4 M4x40 hex nuts to seal up the case.
 There is a spot for a